Adults with

 Overall survival rates of patients aged ≥45 years at 6 years5

-§ Based on Kaplan-Meier product limit estimates [n = number of patients at risk].8
+§ Based on Kaplan-Meier product limit estimates [n = number of patients].8

 Hazard ratio (A+AVD/ABVD) and 95% CI are based on unstratified Cox’s proportional hazard regression model.8